Carlos Queiroz

-Queiroz has won several awards as a coach in junior levels, and has been successful at senior and club levels, mainly as Alex Ferguson's assistant manager.
+Queiroz has won several awards as a coach at junior levels, and has been successful at senior and club levels, mainly as Alex Ferguson's assistant manager.
 In 1998, he authored the Q-Report, which detailed plans to enhance footballer development in the United States.

 Queiroz is the longest-serving manager in the history of the Iran national team, serving for almost eight years between 2011 and 2019.
 He returned to the role for Iran's 2022 World Cup campaign.
 He is the only manager in the country's history to lead them at three consecutive World Cups.
+Since 2022, he had a brief spell as coach of Qatar before being appointed by Oman in July 2025.

 Career

-Born in Nampula, Portuguese Mozambique, to Portuguese parents, Queiroz had an undistinguished professional career as a footballer, playing as a goalkeeper in Mozambique before turning to management.
+Born in Angoche, Nampula, Portuguese Mozambique (Nampula Province was known as Moçambique at that time), to Portuguese parents, Queiroz had an undistinguished professional career as a footballer, playing as a goalkeeper in Mozambique before turning to management.
 He moved to Portugal following Portugal's Carnation Revolution on 25 April 1974, and Mozambique's declaration of independence in 1975.
 Queiroz is a graduate of the University of Lisbon.
 He coached the Portuguese under-20 side to two FIFA World Youth Championship wins, in the 1989 and 1991 tournaments.

 Early senior career

 In 1984, Queiroz was appointed as assistant manager of Estoril-Praia.
 After that, Queiroz was appointed senior national team coach in 1991.
 He had a record of 14 wins in 31 matches.
 Afterwards, he went on to manage the Portuguese Primeira Divisão team Sporting CP in 1994.

 He subsequently coached the NY/NJ MetroStars in the United States and the Japanese team, Nagoya Grampus Eight.
 In between, he found time to author the Q-Report, detailing plans to professionalize the development of footballers in the United States.
 Queiroz returned to coaching national teams in 1999, when he took the job as head coach of the United Arab Emirates, before becoming head coach of South Africa in 2000.
-Under Queiroz, South Africa qualified for the 2002 FIFA World Cup, but Queiroz resigned in March 2002 before the finals after falling out with the South African Football Association.
+Under Queiroz, South Africa qualified for the 2002 FIFA World Cup, but Queiroz resigned in March 2002 before the finals, after falling out with the South African Football Association.
 Queiroz was part of FIFA XI coaching staff, alongside Brazilian Carlos Alberto Parreira, in a humanitarian friendly match played in war-torn Sarajevo against Bosnia and Herzegovina on 25 April 2000.

 Queiroz became a coach at English club Manchester United in June 2002.
 He began his work at the start of the 2002–03 season, working alongside Alex Ferguson, who had gone without an assistant manager since the departure of Steve McClaren in the middle of 2001.